Seattle-area home prices drop to lowest point in two years — down $116,000 since last spring

 The total 16 percent price drop over the last eight months is the second-biggest decline for any eight-month period on record dating back two decades.
 During the peak of the housing bubble a decade ago, prices sank 18 percent from July 2008 to March 2009.

+On the Eastside, prices dipped 3 percent over the past year, to $910,000, though prices remained virtually unchanged from a month prior.

+Prices still grew slightly, on a year-over-year basis, at the southern and northern edges of the county, where homes are lower-priced.

-The number of homes sitting unsold has more than doubled in the past year.
+The number of homes sitting unsold has more than doubled in the past year across the county.
 And while that’s been the trend for a while, new this month is a partial reason why: More people are putting their homes up for sale, as opposed to homes sitting unsold for longer.
 Sales were still down slightly but did not plummet in the way they did earlier this winter and last fall.

 Buyers are starting to leverage the cooling market to their advantage.
 Interviews with eight people who are either currently looking for a house or recently bought one show discounts — at least by Seattle standards — can be had for those willing to negotiate and be patient.